-British Council new Art, new Audience (nAnA) Programme for East African Creatives 2018
+British Council new Art, new Audience (nAnA) Programme 2019 for Sub-Saharan African Creatives

-British Council’s East Africa Arts programme invites cultural partners across Ethiopia, Kenya, Uganda, Tanzania, South Sudan, Sudan, Rwanda and the UK to submit an expression of interest for new Art new Audiences.
+British Council’s East Africa Arts programme invites cultural partners in the UK and Sub-Saharan Africa regions (East, West, Southern).to submit an expression of interest for new Art new Audiences.

 Offered annually?
 Yes